1 Introducing Zig

 However, these are separate tools, that do not belong to C/C++ compilers, like gcc or clang.
 As a result, in C/C++ projects, you have not only to install and manage your C/C++ compilers, but you also have to install and manage these build systems separately.

-But instead of using a separate build system, in Zig, we use the Zig language itself to write build scripts.
-In other words, Zig contains a native build system in it.
-And we can use this build system to write small scripts in Zig, which describes the necessary steps to build/compile our Zig project1.
+In Zig, we don’t need to use a separate set of tools to build our projects, because a build system is embedded inside the language itself.
+Therefore, Zig contains a native build system in it, and we can use this build system to write small scripts in Zig, which describes the necessary steps to build/compile our Zig project1.
 So, everything you need to build a complex Zig project is the zig compiler, and nothing more.

 The second generated file (build.zig.zon) is the Zig package manager configuration file, where you can list and manage the dependencies of your project.
 Yes, Zig has a package manager (like pip in Python, cargo in Rust, or npm in Javascript) called Zon, and this build.zig.zon file is similar to the package.json file in Javascript projects, or, the Pipfile file in Python projects, or the Cargo.toml file in Rust projects.